tdwg/geoschemes/marine/proposal_v1_2023-10.md

 The [MEOW shapefiles from TNC](https://www.arcgis.com/sharing/rest/content/items/903c3ae05b264c00a3b5e58a4561b7e6/data) were used only as a template for placing the MEOW limits when those are used to subdivide large countries.
 Reasons are that (1) their inner limit is placed way inland, and must be trimmed against a shapefile of the baseline (2) the outer limit is not 200 nm but an approximate contour and (3) terms of use include the commitment that “... you are using the data for non-commercial purposes, and you don't alter them in any way.” whereas we adjust them to EEZs.

 For Europe (MSFD subregions) and Australia (IMCRA regions), original shapefiles are available from those respective sources.

+Shapefiles used to visualize proposed High Seas units beyond Level 2 units were derived from the bathyal and abyssal provinces of Watling et al. (2013), available on the MarineRegions website (placetypes “Abyssal provinces” AB1 to AB13 (AB14 ignored because entirely comprised in EEZs) and “Lower Bathyal provinces” BY1 to BY12).
+Processing for obtaining shapefiles to visualize the proposed Level 4 recording units involved the following steps:
+(1) Intersect Abyssal provinces with the Level 2 “High Seas” unit of each ocean in order to exclude areas comprised in EEZs (2) Erase Abyssal provinces from the Level 2 “High Seas” unit of each ocean, in order to obtain shapefiles representing areas less than 3500 m depth, not only the 800-3500 interval.
+(3) When needed due to very complex topography, simplify those trimmed shapefiles using the “point remove” algorithm in ArcGis (minimum area 10000 m2, tolerance 100 metres).
+Following these first steps, two sets of intermediate shapefiles spanning only high seas (one “Bathyal” down to 3500 m and one “Abyssal” below that depth) were obtained for each Level 1 unit.

+Further subdivision involved the following steps:
+(4) Create a set of template shapefiles delimiting the major basins in the Abyssal (5) Intersect those templates with the simplified “Abyssal” shapefile to obtain the Level 4 units corresponding to abyssal basins
+(6) create a set of template shapefiles delineating the major features (segments of mid-oceanic ridges and other named seafloor elevations).
+(7) Intersect those templates with the simplified “Lower bathyal” shapefile to obtain the Level 4 units corresponding to seafloor elevation features.

 ### Syntax for geounits names